chrisdeaner/chrisdeaner.github.io/pages/lyrics.md

 They built this monster
 With their own regrets

-A vacuum-like machine
+A vacuum-like machine!
 That spins!
 And drills your head in!
 Tower?
+Please come in
+(crosstalk)
-Please come in <crosstalk.> Do you read me?
+Do you read me?

 All the time you have
 Won’t come back to you
 All the time you spend postponed

-Centers for disease control
+Centers for Disease Control
 Stop the bleeding
 In the end
 The king and pawn